Building a Quine Streaming Graph: Ingest Streams

 Quine natively reads from standard-in, passing each line into a Cypher query as: $that.
 A unique node ID is generated using idFrom($that).
 Then, each line is stored as a line parameter associated with a new node in the streaming graph.

-Alternatively, creating an ingest stream via a recipe, Quine automatically assigns a name to each stream using the format INGEST-1 where the first ingest stream defined in the recipe is INGEST-1 and subsequent ingest streams are named in order with # counting up.
+Alternatively, creating an ingest steam via a recipe, Quine automatically assigns a name to each steam using the format INGEST-1 where the first ingest stream defined in the recipe is INGEST-1 and subsequent ingest steams are name in order with # counting up.

 Here is the same ingest stream defined in a Quine Recipe.